rgalanakis/robgforpps/_pages/one-city.md

 School is one of the most important institutions in the lives of families, and PPS needs to do more to fight this existential threat.

-One City Policy: Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases.
+{% include policy-proposal.html slug="climate" text="Incorporate impacts that PPS influences but does not control outright, such as enrollment, into the Climate Crisis Response Plan to provide a more holistic view of PPS emissions reductions or increases." %}
-{:class="policy-proposal"}

 PPS has an aggressive, but unfunded and toothless, Climate Crisis Response Plan.
 This plan exists in a vacuum, looking only at direct sources of emissions and how to replace them.
 For example, transportation decarbonization is based entirely on replacing the fossil fuel fleet.
 Unfortunately, this is expensive, slow, and unfunded.